 We rented a 3-bedroom house on the east-side for 25’000 baht per month (approx. £500 GBP).
 All rooms were en suite and it had a large garden with a private swimming pool.

-Depending on your preferences, accommodation for 15’000 is not uncommon and can even be reduced further for less fussy lessees.
+Depending on your preferences, accommodation for 15’000 is not uncommon and even cheaper stays are available for less fussy lessees.

 One of the nicest things about living in Pattaya, is leaving the city.